vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 ### Susan, Judge of the Dead
 "Their heart's missing again."
 Missing organs usually aren't a problem for most morticians, sure.
 The cut's so clean, it's as if they were never opened in the first place, and maybe a prosthetic can be used in place of the missing pieces.
 But their hearts; they need their hearts to move on.
 Susan closes her eyes, and blue fire filters through her eyelids like they were being snuffed out and raged against it.
-The man in front of her disappeared, as the
+The man in front of her disappeared, and the table he occupied sank as it turned into grains of sand.
+The still-air howled into winds that blew around her, peacefully, solemnly.
+A desert filled with white evening primroses surrounded her.
+Nothing had changed in reality: she stares down at the cadaver.
+In the desert, the man is nowhere to be seen
 # Dangers
 ### Susan Rashad
 Mortician and Athlete